Had an issue with

 1. Ask for a manager or store director: Most in-store issues can be resolved at this level.

-2. Head office customer care: Escalate via the feedback form or 1800 line, referencing your earlier attempts.
+2. Head office customer care: Escalate via the feedback form or phone line.
+Reference your earlier attempts.

 3. Formal complaint: Write to Specsavers’ Customer Care Department at 520 Graham Street, Port Melbourne VIC 3207.

-4. Social media / reviews: Specsavers actively monitors platforms like Trustpilot and responds quickly to public complaints.
+4. Social media / reviews: Specsavers monitors platforms like Trustpilot and responds quickly to public complaints.

 5. Final internal contact: Ask if a customer relations manager or optometry director can review your case.